New Graduate Student Survival Page

 Employees (domestic and international) of New Mexico Tech must verify employment eligibility.
 This is accomplished by completing and submitting a Form I-9.

 Assistantships (teaching and/or research) are processed using a contract between NMT and the student.
-These are important not only because they will get you paid, but because with them all students qualify for deferred payment of tuition and some fees, and nonresident students will escape having to pay the much higher nonresident tuition.
+These are important not only because they will get you paid, but because with them all students qualify for deferred payment of tuition and some fees, and nonresident students qualify for resident tuition.
 Therefore, it is crucial that your contract be completed BEFORE you go to validate so that you will qualify for these accommodations.
-If you have an assistantship, you need to sign your contract in the Graduate Office (Fitch Hall 203 or 206).
+If you have an assistantship, you need to sign your contract in the Graduate Office (Fidel Center, second floor).
 If it isn't ready, check with your supervisor to see if he/she is preparing one for you.

 Getting Paid - Depending on your needs, there are several options available for getting your pay.
 You may: